Manfredonia Calcio: Foundation

 The club, founded in 1932 as Associazione Sportiva Manfredonia.
 Manfredonia is known for having been the first Italian professional team to play its home matches on a synthetic football field.
 The club also used Polisportiva Manfredonia as its denomination in 1940–41.

 Manfredonia returned to play in the professional leagues only in 2004 (as S.S.
 Manfredonia Calcio S.r.l.), following 64 years of absence from Serie C. In 2004–05 Manfredonia won promotion from Serie C2 to Serie C1, but finished last in its division in 2007–08 and was directly relegated back down to Lega Pro Seconda Divisione (ex-Serie C2).
 The club also won the appeal to remain in the professional league in July 2008.
-The club was initially fail the financial inspection by the Commissione di Vigilanza sulle Società di Calcio (Co.Vi.So.C.) of Italian Football Federation.
+The club initially failed the financial inspection by the Commissione di Vigilanza sulle Società di Calcio (Co.Vi.So.C.) of Italian Football Federation.
 At the end of the 2009–10 Lega Pro Seconda Divisione season, the company had major financial problems that led the team to failure.
 According to FIGC, the club had a capital shortfall of €918,661, in May 2010.
 The membership of the old company in FIGC was finally revoked in 2013.